labsyspharm/cylinter/docs/_includes/exec.md

 # Configuration settings

-Specify experimental metadata before running CyLinter by editing the YAML configuration file (`config.yml`) in the corresponding CyLinter input directory.
+Edit the template YAML configuration file (`config.yml`) added to the CyLinter input directory by the `prep` command.

 ``` yaml
 in_dir: <cylinter_input_dir>